lksrmp/paw_structure/docs/Usage.rst

 **optional**

 :-p: show interactive graph of the energies
+:-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
-:-x XMIN XMAX: select range for x axis of plot
+:-x xmin xmax: select range for x axis of plot
-:-y1 YMIN1 YMAX1: select range for y1 axis of plot (energy gap)
+:-y1 ymin1 ymax1: select range for y1 axis of plot (energy gap)
-:-y2 YMIN2 YMAX2: select range for y2 axis of plot (HOMO/LUMO energy)
+:-y2 ymin2 ymax2: select range for y2 axis of plot (HOMO/LUMO energy)

 This executes the module :mod:`.structure_gap` internally.